 Iodine is essential for the production of thyroid hormones.

-Research suggests that vegans tend to eat below the recommended amount iodine and have low iodine status1,2.
+Research suggests that vegans tend to eat below the recommended amount of iodine and have low iodine status1,2.

 The National Institutes of Health's Recommended Dietary Allowances (RDAs) for Iodine: